cometchat/cometchat-sample-app-vue/README.md

 # Vue Sample App by CometChat

-This is a reference application showcasing the integration of [**CometChat's Vue UI Kit**](https://www.cometchat.com/docs/v4/vue-uikit/overview) within an Vue framework.
+This is a reference application showcasing the integration of [**CometChat's Vue UI Kit**](https://www.cometchat.com/docs/v4/vue-uikit/overview) within a Vue framework.
 It provides developers with examples of implementing real-time messaging and voice and video calling features in their own Vue-based applications.

 ## Prerequisites